marcpybus/var-node/README.md

-# Xarxa Interhospitalaria Catalana de Variants Genètiques
+# xicvar-node

-## Node software documentation
+xicvar-node is a webapp server to shared genomic variants within a two-way TLS-encrypted private network.
+It has been developed for the Xarxa Interhospitalaria Catalana de Variants Genètiques which was funded by a reserach grant from LaMarato 2019 and comprised many hospitals in Catalonia.

 ### Installation